thenomasclub/nomas-pwa-app/nomas-pwa-sprint-plan-review.md

 ## Overall Assessment: **Yes, with minor suggestions**

 This is a well-structured and realistic sprint plan for building a PWA for Nomas.
-The progression from foundations → core features → polish → admin tools follows software development best practices.
+The progression from foundations → core features → polish follows software development best practices.

 ## Strengths